Thursday, November 4, 2010

 Coincidentally, both these churches are located at the sites of vanished hamlets.
 In the 1880s, Vanneck consisted of a post office, shoemaker, tile maker, doctor and general store with a population of about 50.
 Malahide Church was located at the hamlet of Dunboyne, which at the same time period consisted of a post office, schoolhouse, shoemaker and the Dunboyne Cheese and Butter Factory.
 After the cornerstone for the new church was laid in 1910, the large crowd gathered for the event strolled over to the cheese factory for a celebration supper.
 There's nothing at either Vanneck or Dunboyne today to suggest these intersections were once little settlements.
 So there's yet another reason to conserve historic churches - many of them are the last remaining reminders of extinct rural communities.

-Update: Vanneck Church is now closed and the building will become a daycare.
-Sounds like a good example of adaptive reuse.
+Update: As is the trend, Vanneck Church is now closed.
+The building will become a daycare, which is at least a good example of adaptive reuse.
 (Thanks to Sheila Johnston for this update.)

 Friday, August 27, 2010